 There are times when we look at all the evil that is flooding the world, and the terrible atrocities that are carried out by wicked men, and we are grieved.
 We grieve because they never seem to be judged for their wrongdoing or punished for their evil deeds.
 We wonder why things are so unjust in the world, and long for the day when the unrighteous will be held to account and the wicked will be judged by righteous standards.

 Asaph was a Levite, who wrote a number of psalms.
-He faced the same problems of prideful evil-doers who seemed to flourish, while God's people remain down-trodden and abused.
-In Psalm 75 we find Asaph, longing for the day when these wicked men would be forced to drain the dregs of the foaming cup of God's wrath.
+He faced the same problems of prideful evil-doers who seemed to flourish, while God's people remained down-trodden and abused.
+In Psalm 75, we find Asaph longing for the day when these wicked men would be forced to drain the dregs of the foaming cup of God's wrath.
 In this psalm, Asaph acknowledges that God will one day judge the wicked in righteousness.
-But like us, he wondered how long it would be before justice was poured out on the godless society of his day - just as we wonder today!
+But like us, he wonders how long it would be before justice would be poured out on the godless society of his day - just as we wonder today!

 While Asaph shared our concerns, he was a man of faith who did not doubt that God was the sovereign Judge of the earth.
 He did not waver in his belief that the Lord would most certainly punish the wicked... at the right time, and in the right way.
 As with all scripture, the writings of Asaph are God-breathed, and in this little Psalm, we find that his writing alternates between his own thoughts and words he attributes to the Lord.

 A 'horn' in Scripture symbolises great strength, but Asaph does not fear what man can do to him for his greater confidence is in the Lord, Whose strong arm is mighty to save.
-He knows, without a shadow of a doubt that Yahwah will one day judge the world in righteousness - and condemn the wicked ways of unrepentant, fallen man.
+He knows, without a shadow of a doubt, that Yahweh will one day judge the world in righteousness - and condemn the wicked ways of unrepentant, fallen man.